 I’ve written before about what marketers and business owners can do in rough markets.
-Looking at what’s going on right now, maybe I should trot out that piece and run it again.
+Considering we never know what the winds will bring, I figure I should trot out that piece and run it again.
 Meanwhile, I came across someone else’s ideas on the same.

 I liked it so much, I just want to share a little of it here.